 How to start bikepacking?
 Our beginners guide to bikepacking

-There is nothing like it - but how to start with bikepacking?
+There is nothing like it bikepacking.
 Taking on the world with your bike and jumping into adventures with the excitement of never knowing what you will encounter is a sense of freedom that is hard to find in modern times.
 It is a beautiful way to travel and see the world.

-We will discuss what questions you should ask yourself before you start, enlighten you on the correct gear to take, and also discuss what routes are best to start with.
-Welcome to the beginner guide to bikepacking!
+We will discuss what questions you should ask yourself before you start, enlighten you on the correct gear, and also discuss what routes are best to start with.
+Welcome to the beginners!
+Along with the right route and gear, this will be a very important guide to bikepacking!

 What to start with when it comes to bikepacking

-Regarding bikepacking, experts often use the phrase, “Fail to prepare, prepare to fail!”
-So finding the right adventure for you is going to be very important, along with the right route and gear.
+Regarding bikepacking, experts often say, “Fail to prepare, prepare to fail!”
+So, finding the right adventure, along with the right route and gear, is going to be very important.

 How to start bikepacking?